Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 <br>

-- how many taxa do we observe (richness)? → #observed taxa
+- how many taxa do we observe? → richness (# observed taxa)
-- are taxa equally abundant or are there rare/dominant taxa? → Shannon, Evenness
+- how evenly are abundances distributed across taxa? → evenness
+- metrics that combine both richness and evenness → Shannon entropy

 ---

 ## Beta diversity

-How different are two or more samples/donors/sites from each other?
+How different are two or more samples/donors/sites from one another other?

 <br>

 - how many taxa are *shared* between samples? → Jaccard index
-- do shared taxa have the *same abundance*? → Bray-Curtis distance
+- do shared taxa have the *similar abundances*? → Bray-Curtis distance
-- do samples share *genetically similar* taxa? → UniFrac, Faith PD
+- do samples share *phylogenetically similar* sets of taxa? → weighted or unweighted UniFrac

 ---